-At mealtimes, we plan to limit limit the number of people in the dining hall, by serving meals in shifts, eating outdoors, or having the meal at a group’s campsite.
+We plan to eat all of our meals outdoors, except in cases of severe weather.
+When it becomes necessary to move indoors, we plan to maintain strict distancing between camper groups, and limit the number of people in any one dining location, by serving meals in shifts or using multiple locations.
 And, our world-famous, homemade, freshly baked rolls are still on the menu.
 If you've never had them before, you are in for a treat!

 Cleaning procedures will reflect guidelines provided by the American Camping Association, CDC and the Forward Virginia guidelines for safe opening of summer camps.
 These procedures will be used heavily throughout camp especially focusing on shared spaces and high touch surfaces.

-We are working with the Health Department to develop health screening procedures for campers and staff.
-Procedures will include pre-camp and arrival screenings, daily monitoring of campers and staff, and post-camp follow up.
+Procedures will include pre-camp and arrival screenings, daily health monitoring of campers and staff, and post-camp follow up.
 Camper Arrival and Departures will be modified to limit contact and interactions, and maintain safe social distancing between staff, campers, and those dropping off or picking up their campers.

 Before You Come To Camp